"MUSC Nurses Change Lives"

 - Assume a proactive role in improving the delivery of health care in the state of South Carolina and beyond.

 - Advocate and educate for the full scope of practice for advanced practice nurses.

 - Promote interprofessional collaboration to improve the quality and safety of care.

-- Develop metrics for the Career Development plan to evaluate successes toward goals.
+- Implement and evaluate the Faculty Career Development Plan to ensure success toward goals.